London Borough of Richmond upon Thames: Governance

 The council meets at York House in Twickenham and has its main offices at the adjoining Civic Centre at 44 York Street.

 Greater London representation

-Since 2000, for elections to the London Assembly, the borough forms part of the South West constituency, currently represented by the AM Gareth Roberts.
+Since 2000, for elections to the London Assembly, the borough forms part of the South West constituency, represented since 2024 by the AM Gareth Roberts.

 Parliamentary representation

 The borough is split between three constituencies.
 The entire portion of the borough south of the River Thames is included in the Richmond Park constituency, which also contains some of the northern wards of the borough of Kingston.

 Most of the portion of the borough north of the river forms the constituency of Twickenham, which does not contain wards from any other borough.
 However, since the 2024 general election, the borough's northernmost ward on this side of the Thames, Whitton, has instead been included in the constituency of Brentford and Isleworth, the remainder of which consists of wards from the London Borough of Hounslow.

 Prior to the 2024 election, the entirety of the borough north of the Thames had formed the entirety of the Twickenham constituency since 1997.